Cost of Living in Madrid 2025

 • The second part of this article presents typical pricing of key cost of living components in Madrid.

 Economists compile price indices to help to compare how prices differ between time periods or geographical locations.
 Calculating a cost of living index is a straightforward process.
-According to the New York based Statista, Madrid is one of the cheapest capital cities in Europe.
-Of the European countries that have Golden Visa programs based upon real estate purchase, only Athens is cheaper.
+According to the the website Expatistan, Madrid is one of the cheaper capital cities in Europe.

 Average housing costs in major cities